LTS5/cfflib/doc/source/createconnectomefile.rst

     1. first create a CNetwork from the GraphML and then add it to the connectome::

-        my2ndCNetwork = CNetwork.create_from_graphml('your/path/to/graph.graphml','My GraphML network')
+        my2ndCNetwork = CNetwork.create_from_graphml('My GraphML network', 'your/path/to/graph.graphml')
         myConnectome.add_connectome_network(my2ndCNetwork)

     2. directly add a CNetwork based on the GraphML file from the connectome::

-        myConnectome.add_connectome_network_from_graphml('your/path/to/graph.graphml','My GraphML network')
+        myConnectome.add_connectome_network_from_graphml('My GraphML network', 'your/path/to/graph.graphml')

 After you used one of the methods above, if you ask again the connectome for its objects::